metio/ilo/docs/content/shell/options.md

 $ ilo shell
 ```

-In case no `--runtime` is specified, `ilo shell` will automatically select one of the runtimes installed on the host system and prefer `docker` over `podman` over `lxd`.
+In case no `--runtime` is specified, `ilo shell` will automatically select one of the runtimes installed on your local system and prefers `docker` over `podman` over `lxd`.

 ## `--image`